 Bend and straighten your knee 10-20 times slowly every hour.
 Increase the amount you bend your knee with each exercise.

-Left leg: You may resume driving when you have regained complete control of your leg (usually within 7-10 days after surgery) and are no longer taking narcotic pain medications.
+Driving: Left Leg: You may resume driving when you have regained complete control of your leg and are no longer taking narcotic pain medications.
 Right leg: discuss with your surgeon.